-Layout Tools are objects designed to help you position other objects accurately in RezMela Apps.
+Layout Tools are objects designed to help you position other objects accurately with the RezMela Composer.

 Unlike other objects they are only visible while the App is activated.
 When you sign out of the App, all layout objects will vanish, only to reappear when you sign in again.

 There are nine objects in this set, and this is how they appear on the RezMela HUD: